OWF/owf2013/pages/en/news/word-form-the-president/index.md

 Self-training, Mooc, professional learning, newest training forms...
 Where we are today and are we ready for the future ?

 Speakers: <a href="http://www.openworldforum.org/fr/speakers/7/" target="_blank">Philippe Montarges</a> (Alter Way) /
-<a href="http://www.openworldforum.org/{{lang}}/speakers/26/" target="_blank">Roberto Di Cosmo (IRILL) /
+<a href="http://www.openworldforum.org/fr/speakers/26/" target="_blank">Roberto Di Cosmo</a> (IRILL) /
-Kwame Yamgnane (Vice President, Ecole 42) /
+<a href="http://www.openworldforum.org/fr/speakers/93/" target="_blank">Kwame Yamgnane</a> (Vice President, Ecole 42) /
-Jean-Marie Gilliot (Professor and Researcher at Télécom Bretagne and Head of the MOOC working group at the Mines-Télécom Institute) / Fatiha Gas (Chairman, ESIEA Paris).
+<a href="http://www.openworldforum.org/fr/speakers/95/" target="_blank">Jean-Marie Gilliot</a> (Professor and Researcher at Télécom Bretagne and Head of the MOOC working group at the
+Mines-Télécom Institute) /
+<a href="http://www.openworldforum.org/fr/speakers/139/" target="_blank">Fatiha Gas</a> (Chairman, ESIEA Paris).

+###CODE
+####Cloud

+The <a href="http://openworldforum.org/fr/tracks/21" target="_blank">cloud</a> tracks at this year's Open World Forum encompasses many fundamental subjects, from bare metal to virtualisation, from IaaS to SaaS, from orchestration to <a href="http://openworldforum.org/fr/tracks/25" target="_blank">devops</a>, from
+<a href="http://openworldforum.org/fr/tracks/7" target="_blank">interoperability</a> to how to preserve our own
+liberties in the "After PC" area.
+Our speaker line-up includes leaders from trending projects such as
+<a href="http://openworldforum.org/fr/tracks/30" target="_blank">OpenStack</a>, Xen,
+Salt Stack, as well as the Free Software Foundation.

+###EXPERIMENT
+####Open Hardware

+**«3D printing, towards a revolution of production methods ? »**, will focus on open-hardware and will showcase numerous welding animations and an install party (Linux) offered to visitors.
+Mathilde Berchon, internationally known expert on 3D printing, will take part in the debate.